Levi Yitzchok of Berditchev

 Mausoleum of Rabbi Levi Yitzchak in the old cemetery in Berdychiv, May 2002.

-Levi Yitzchok of Berditchev (Levi Yitzchok Derbarmdiger (compassionate in Yiddish) or Rosakov) (1740–1809), also known as the holy Berdichever, and the Kedushas Levi, was a Hasidic master and Jewish leader.
-He was the rabbi of Ryczywół, Żelechów, Pinsk and Berdychiv, for which he is best known.
+Levi Yitzchok of Berditchev (Full name: Levi Yitzchok Derbarmdiger (דעבאַרמדיקער) or Rosakov; May 25/26, 1740 – October 5, 1809), also known as the holy Berdichever, and the Kedushas Levi, was a Hasidic master and Jewish leader.
+He was the rabbi of Ryczywół, Żelechów, Pinsk, and Berdychiv, for which he is best known.
 He was one of the main disciples of the Maggid of Mezritch, and of his disciple Rabbi Shmelke of Nikolsburg, whom he succeeded as rabbi of Ryczywół.
 He is also the great-grandfather of Israeli artist Isaac Frenkel Frenel.

 Levi Yitzchok was known as the "defense attorney" for the Jewish people ("Sneiguron Shel Yisroel"), because he would intercede on their behalf before God.
 Known for his compassion for every Jew, he was one of the most beloved leaders of Eastern European Jewry.
 He is considered by some to be the founder of Hasidism in central Poland.

 Life

-Levi Yitzchak was born in 1740 CE (5500 in the Jewish calendar) to Rabbi Meir (who was the Av Beit Din (head of a rabbinical court) of Zamosc) and Sarah-Sasha Ruskov in Husakiv (Гусаків), now in Yavoriv Raion, Lviv Oblast (region) of Ukraine.
-In his youth he was known as the Illui from Yaroslav.
-He married Perel, the daughter of Rabbi Israel Peretz of Levertov.
-After his wedding, he studied for several years under Dov Ber of Mezeritch.
+Levi Yitzchak was born on the 29th of Iyar of the year 5500, which corresponds to May 25 or 26 1740 CE to Rabbi Meir (who was the Av Beit Din (head of a rabbinical court) of Zamosc) and Sarah-Sasha Ruskov in Husakiv (Гусаків), now in Yavoriv Raion, Lviv Oblast (region) of Ukraine.
+He married Perel.

-In 1784, he settled in Berdychiv, Russian Empire, in what is today Ukraine.
-There, he served as rabbi until the beginning of the 19th century.
+In 1784 he settled in Berdychiv, Russian Empire, in Ukraine, where he was rabbi until the beginning of the 19th century.
 Nachman of Breslov called him the Peér (glory) of Israel.
-Levi Yitzchok composed some popular Hasidic religious folk songs, including A Dude'le and "The Kaddish of Rebbe Levi Yitzchok (A din Toyre mit Gott)."

 He died on the 25th of Tishrei, 5570 (October 5, 1809) and is buried in the old Jewish cemetery in Berdychiv.

-The second of his three sons, Israel, succeeded him as leader of the Hasidic movement.
-One of Levi Yitzchok's grandsons married the daughter of Dovber Schneuri, the second Chabad-Lubavitch rebbe and the first to live in Lubavitch.